|

 It is useful within programs in order to document the programmer's intent.

 horizontal alignment and are mutually exclusive.
-Similarly, the LAYOUT_TOP
+Similarly, the LAYOUT_TOP,

-directives indicate vertical alignment and
+LAYOUT_BOTTOM, and LAYOUT_VCENTER directives indicate vertical alignment and

 are mutually exclusive.